 When healthcare has your head spinning, or leaves you feeling vulnerable, one of the best sources of support is a nurse advocate.
 This is a nurse who works independent of a hospital or practice, and functions as your eyes, ears, and voice.
 Typically, a nurse advocate has many years of clinical experience, advanced education, or certifications to augment their knowledge.
 This allows them to ask the right questions and speak up on your behalf.
 They also aim to work collaboratively with your pre-existing care team to help elevate your care from a team based approach.

-A nurse advocate is truly like having your best friend in the healthcare industry.
-It is someone who knows you and your deepest wishes, but also understands healthcare and knows the lingo.
+A nurse advocate is someone who not only knows you and your deepest wishes, but also understands healthcare and knows the lingo.
 They also get to know your family, your social support, and every critical aspect about you that may influence your health.
 Your nurse advocate helps you understand health options and fill in gaps of knowledge.
 They are also the one to hold your hand when times are rough, and act as your biggest cheerleader when you need one.
 A nurse advocate will remember the things you can’t when you are overwhelmed, and can help anticipate your needs because they know you.
 But more than anything- they listen to you and your concerns, and they put you at the very center of everything.
 To a nurse advocate, you and your loved ones are the only priority that they see.

 In an outpatient setting, your nurse advocate can be your second set of eyes and ears when visiting your doctors or other members of your medical teams.
 Because they know and understand you, your family, and your living environment, they know what to be thinking about.
 They can help you understand your options, and translate what medical professionals are saying in simple language.
 A great nurse advocate will also keep your family abreast of what is happening, and clearly communicate without losing pertinent information.
 They can also help you understand all of your options, so that you can make the very best decisions possible.